Australia's Shame: Government response

 The airing of the episode comes only a month before the 2016 Northern Territory general election, to be held on 27 August 2016.
 Political analysts have predicted that the airing of the episode will put the incumbent Country Liberal Party "under even more pressure", after conceding defeat in the Northern Territory in June's federal election.
 Chief Minister of the Northern Territory and Country Liberal leader Adam Giles, in a statement released hours after the airing of the episode, condemned the situation in places such as the Done Dale Detention Centre as "a shocking state of affairs", concurring with Gillian Triggs' comments on Q&A, and encouraging a Royal Commission be set up to investigate places such as Don Dale.
 Despite the condemnation of the actions seen in the episode, Giles assured "full confidence" custodial officers in the Northern Territory, stating that "they have a challenging and difficult job, one that not many people wish to do.
 To those officers I want to say, you have my full support for the work that you do in upholding our laws."
 In the political fallout shortly following the broadcast of "Australia's Shame", John Elferink was sacked by Giles as the Northern Territory Minister for Correctional Services, with Giles taking over the portfolio indefinitely.
 Elferink will, however, retain all his other portfolios in the Giles Ministry, including Attorney-General of the Northern Territory, and Minister for Justice.

-After consulting Adam Giles, Senator George Brandis, Minister for Indigenous Affairs Nigel Scullion and Gillian Triggs, Prime Minister of Australia Malcolm Turnbull officially announced that there would be a Royal Commission into the Northern Territory juvenile detention system the morning after the episode aired, on 26 July 2016.
+After consulting Adam Giles, attorney-general George Brandis, Indigenous affairs minister Nigel Scullion and Gillian Triggs, then-prime minister Malcolm Turnbull announced the Royal Commission into the Northern Territory juvenile detention system the morning after the episode aired, on 26 July 2016.
 Turnbull stated on ABC Radio that the Royal Commission would be set up "as soon as possible" and the relevant parties would make moves "very quickly".
 He further stated that "Like all Australians, we are shocked by the report, by that evidence on Four Corners last night.
 We have moved swiftly to get to the bottom of it.
 We need to get all the facts out as quickly as we can.
 We need to expose the cultural problems, the administrative problems that allowed this type of mistreatment to occur."
 When questioned about whether or not the Northern Territory government itself should be investigated, Turnbull pressed that "the important thing is to get to the bottom of what happened at Don Dale."